AmosDinh/GNNpapersearch/README.md

 These pickle files together with the arxiv_author_paper_graph_no_features_bare.pkl which is also produced through the notebooks are then loaded into the weaviate database.

 Note:
-- The GNN will only run for one minibatch for demonstration purposes, the break statement must be commented out for longer training
+- The GNN will only run for one minibatch for demonstration purposes, the break statement must be commented out for longer training.
 - 1_serializer.ipynb was used to split up the dataset to train on a machine where the whole pickle could not be loaded at once.
 It is not necessary for the demonstration.